- slide 1 of 7

 - slide 7 of 7

 Have students listen to another example of Native American music, identifying it as traditional or modern.
-While the music is playing quietly, individuals should write a paragraph ( younger children a sentence or two) as to why they hold the opinion they do.
+While the music is playing quietly, individuals should write a paragraph (younger children, just a sentence or two) about why they hold the opinion they do.

 Place students in groups of four (two rainstick performers and two drum performers).
 Circulate through the room assessing the drummers’ performances.
 Can they keep a steady beat to the music?
 Play the composition again this time having the rainstick performers and the drummers switch instruments.
 Assess the second group of drummers.